Plutarco Elías Calles: Church-state conflict

 According to historian Robert Weis:Against claims that revolutionaries sought to destroy the church, officials insisted that they pursued the rule of law.
 During his presidential campaign, Calles clarified that he was not an "enemy of religion"; he approved of "all religious beliefs because [he] consider[ed] them beneficial for the moral progress that they encompass."
 He was, however, an enemy of "the political priest, the scheming priest, the priest as exploiter."
 This position of lauding religion while inveighing against earthly ecclesiastic machinations was central...to the justification of the anticlerical campaign in general.
 As president, Calles expressed determination to enforce the laws of the 1917 constitution that mandated secular education, banned foreign priests as well as confessional political parties and newspapers, nationalized all church properties, and granted local governments the authority to limit the number of priests.

-Calles had implemented a number of reforms in the first two years of his presidency (1924–26) benefiting workers and peasants.
-In this he followed in the pattern of his predecessor, Obregón.
+Calles had implemented several reforms in the first two years of his presidency (1924–26) benefiting workers and peasants.
+In this, he followed the pattern of his predecessor, Obregón.
 However, in the second two years of his presidency and into his post-presidency, Calles precipitated a major conflict between the Mexican government, the Roman Catholic Church in Mexico as an institution, and Mexican Catholics.
 Calles did not recognize the freedom to join the church.

 During his term as president, he moved to enforce the anticlerical articles of the Constitution of 1917, which led to a violent and lengthy conflict known as the Cristero Rebellion or the Cristero War, which was characterized by reprisals and counter-reprisals.
 The Mexican government violently persecuted the clergy, massacring suspected Cristeros and their supporters.
-The conflict ended in 1929 with the mediation of the U.S. Ambassador to Mexico, Dwight Morrow with the Mexican government and the Vatican.
+The conflict ended in 1929 with the mediation of the U.S. ambassador to Mexico, Dwight Morrow with the Mexican government and the Vatican.